elbywan/normaliz/README.md

 ## A tiny library that normalizes data according to a schema.

-### Why

-Why not 😁 !

-No, really [normalizr](https://github.com/paularmstrong/normalizr) is a great library, but I needed something simpler and lighter.
+**Inspired by [normalizr](https://github.com/paularmstrong/normalizr) which is a great library.
+I just needed something more intuitive and lightweight.**

 ### Features